QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-08-20-can-we-use-open-source-software-in-government-1bfe68.md

 tags: [myths,standards]
 date: 2024-08-20 01:30:41
 updatedBy: joyclyn
-updated: 2025-08-01 03:26:53
+updated: 2026-02-02 23:51:03
+publishedOn: 2026-02-02 23:51:03
 likes: 0
-publishedOn: 2025-08-01 03:26:53
 ---

-Even though open source software (OSS) is increasingly important in the public sector, and common question is still: Can we use it?
+Even though open source software (OSS) is increasingly important in the public sector, a common question is still: Can we use it?

 The answer is yes—government agencies can and do use OSS developed by external sources.
 Despite some misconceptions, OSS is secure, reliable, and widely adopted when properly vetted.